astrochili/vscode-defold/README.md

 ![intellisense](https://user-images.githubusercontent.com/4752473/113480000-ca02fd00-949a-11eb-9194-f4e546faef93.gif)

-There are **3 sources** of Defold API lua headers.
+There are **4 sources** of Defold API lua headers.
 All the sources are possible, but they are all updated manually, so choose the one with the newer version of Defold API.

+#### Provided by astrochili

+Lua headers with Defold API are generated with [astrochili/defold-annotations](https://github.com/astrochili/defold-annotations/).
+You can update it by downloading `defold_api_x.x.x.zip` from the [releases](https://github.com/astrochili/defold-annotations/releases) page and unarchive it to the `.defold_api` folder in your workspace.
+This one is used in this repository.

 #### Provided by d954mas

-Lua headers with Defold API are generated with [IntelliJ-Defold-Api](https://github.com/d954mas/IntelliJ-Defold-Api) by [d954mas](https://github.com/d954mas).
+Lua headers with Defold API are generated with [d954mas/IntelliJ-Defold-Api](https://github.com/d954mas/IntelliJ-Defold-Api).
 You can update it by downloading `defold_api.zip` from the [releases](https://github.com/d954mas/IntelliJ-Defold-Api/releases) page and unarchive it to the `.defold_api` folder in your workspace.
-This one is used in this repository.

 #### Provided by mikatuo

-Lua headers with Defold API are generated with [defold-lua-annotations]([https://github.com/d954mas/IntelliJ-Defold-Api](https://github.com/mikatuo/defold-lua-annotations/)) by [mikatuo](https://github.com/mikatuo).
+Lua headers with Defold API are generated with [mikatuo/defold-lua-annotations](https://github.com/mikatuo/defold-lua-annotations/).
 You can update them by downloading `defold_lua-x.zip` from the [releases](https://github.com/mikatuo/defold-lua-annotations/releases/) page and unarchive it to the `.defold_api` folder in your workspace.

 #### Provided by sunmeko